steve-njuguna-k/Django-CRUD-Operations-Using-PostgreSQL/README.md

 # Django CRUD Operations Using PostgreSQL
-This is a Django Student Information Register for performing CRUD operations using a postgreSQL database
+This is a Django Student Information Register for performing CRUD operations using a PostgreSQL database

 ![](https://github.com/steve-njuguna-k/Django-CRUD-Operations-Using-PostgreSQL/blob/master/src/static/img/Screenshot-1.PNG)